immutables/immutables.github.io/generated.md

   }

   /**
-   * Creates immutable copy of {@link ValueObject}.
+   * Creates an immutable copy of a {@link ValueObject} value.
-   * Uses accessors to get values to initialize immutable instance.
+   * Uses accessors to get values to initialize the new immutable instance.
    * If an instance is already immutable, it is returned as is.
-   */
+   * @param instance The instance to copy
-  static ImmutableValueObject copyOf(ValueObject instance) {
+   * @return A copied immutable ValueObject instance */ public static ImmutableValueObject copyOf(ValueObject instance) {
     if (instance instanceof ImmutableValueObject) {
       return (ImmutableValueObject) instance;
     }